 Cataract Surgery at Eye Clinic of Austin

-Dr. Thomas Henderson and Dr. Farhan A. Irshad are two of the most skilled ophthalmologists in Central Texas.
-Both have been voted Top Ophthalmologists and work hard to provide best-in-class eye care while ensuring patients feel comfortable and confident.
-Dr. Henderson and Dr. Irshad also understand the importance of determining what lens will work best for each patient’s unique eyes and lifestyle.
+Dr. Farhan A. Irshad is one of the most skilled ophthalmologists in Central Texas.
+He has been voted an Austin Top Ophthalmologist and works hard to provide best-in-class eye care while ensuring patients feel comfortable and confident.
+Dr. Irshad also understands the importance of determining what lens will work best for each patient’s unique eyes and lifestyle.

 To hear from real Eye Clinic of Austin patients about their cataract surgery experience, please visit our Video Patient Testimonials page.